nifs-software/nifs-retrieve/docs/source/installation.rst

 In addition, C++ external libraries: `Retrieve-dbstore-SDK`_, `libana2`_ have to be intalled in advance to build the nifs-retrieve package.
 The procedures of downloading and installation of which are discribed below at first.
+The user who prefers to try NIFS-retrieve quickly can use the dokcer image.
+Plese see :doc:`here <docker>`.

 Retrieve-dbstore-SDK